Oil and gas industry at a glance

 Alberta’s oil and gas industry has been negatively affected by falling energy prices brought on by rising North American crude oil and natural gas production, and limited access to new international markets.

-West Texas Intermediate (WTI), the benchmark for the North American price of oil, has decreased by 70% from its high of US $105.15 per barrel in June 2014.
+West Texas Intermediate (WTI), the benchmark for the North American price of oil, had a high of US $105.15 per barrel in June 2014.

 North American natural gas prices have not recovered since the 2008 global financial crisis.
 Also since 2008, the growing shale gas supply has more than met the strong demand in industrial, chemical, and power generation.